fix ttm command

 The vector values calculated are “extensive”.

 Fix ttm is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
 Fix ttm/mod is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 These fixes can only be used for 3d simulations and orthogonal simulation boxes.
 You must also use periodic boundary conditions.